What kind of cairns will you build?

 People have been building rock cairns, all over the globe, since before anyone was keeping track of what year it was.

-Cairns marked many thing, in many cultures, but it seems everyone use them to mark the way, the right direction on a path.
+Cairns marked many things, in many cultures, but it seems everyone use them to mark the way, the right direction on a path.

 So here we are, back at Mistaya twenty years later.